Information about how our Service supports students. BSL videos of this information are available.

-Who are the Student Disability Service (SDS)?
+Who are the Disability and Learning Support Service*?

 The Student Disability Service provides support for students who have a health condition, disability or neurodiverse condition such as dyslexia or autism, which affects their studies.
 We can also provide support to students who experience a temporary injury that impacts on their academic work.